-Spend Easter break with family and the Loch Ness Monster
+Spend Easter in a Scottish castle with family and the Loch Ness Monster

 What could be more fun than spending sunny spring on the bonnie banks of Loch Ness with your favourite people, surrounded by the magnificent Scottish Highlands and gorging on chocolate eggs?
 No, we can’t think of anything either.
-So, why not do something different for Easter 2015 and make a memorable adventure out of this world famous holiday…
+So, why not do something different and spend Easter in a Scottish castle and make a memorable adventure out of this world famous holiday…

 Aldourie Castle is used to having people wander through its huge wooden doors, inviting in the new and welcoming back old guests, just as if the unique wilderness-borne mansion house was made for family house parties.
 Well, actually, it was.
 Originally a lowly house in the middle of the baron Scottish Highland hills seeing many a boisterous clan battle go back and forth, it was reclaimed and made into something much more special (read our Highland History blog post here).